 - Redford defends travel expenses as costs of being a mother

 One document, dated Dec.
 4, 2012, details the directions given to the architect for the penthouse suite.
-The architect, Barbara Shipman, acknowledges she has been requested to "design the 11th floor space suitable for Senior Government and VIP functions."
+The project director, Barbara Shipman, received the architect's fee proposal for its plans to "design the 11th floor space suitable for Senior Government and VIP functions."

 The design includes a guest hosting and lounge area, seated formal dining for up to 12 people, a private study and work space for two people including "focused computer work, and a relaxed, social space for entertaining, watching TV and a library area."

 The design also specifies "sleeping and grooming quarters with clothing storage for an adult and one teenager (separate is preferable)."
 Redford has a young daughter.